Enrise/node-esclient/README.md

 > A simple wrapper around the [elasticsearch](https://github.com/elastic/elasticsearch-js) client, optionally with [enrise-logger](https://github.com/Enrise/node-logger) integration.

+## Deprecated

+This repository is deprecated and will be archived.

 ### Installation
 NPM: `npm install enrise-esclient --save`
 Yarn: `yarn add enrise-esclient`